pingidentity/pingdirectory-go-client/configurationapi/docs/AddConnectionHandlerRequest.md

 ### NewAddConnectionHandlerRequest

-`func NewAddConnectionHandlerRequest(handlerName string, schemas []EnumhttpConnectionHandlerSchemaUrn, listenPort int32, enabled bool, ldifDirectory string, pollInterval string, ) *AddConnectionHandlerRequest`
+`func NewAddConnectionHandlerRequest(handlerName string, schemas []EnumhttpConnectionHandlerSchemaUrn, listenPort int32, enabled bool, ) *AddConnectionHandlerRequest`

 NewAddConnectionHandlerRequest instantiates a new AddConnectionHandlerRequest object This constructor will assign default values to properties that have it defined,